jcelaya/hdrmerge/INSTALL.md

 sudo hdiutil create -ov -srcfolder ~/hdrmerge/build/install/hdrmerge.app ~/hdrmerge/build/install/HDRMerge.dmg
 ```

 That was it!
-You can move the hdrmerge.app to you applicotions folder and start using it!
+You can move the hdrmerge.app to you applications folder and start using it!
 ``` bash
 cp -r ~/hdrmerge/build/install/hdrmerge.app /Applications/HDRMerge.app
 ```